Jessica Pegula: Year-end championships

-Doubles: 1 (runner-up)
+Singles: 1 (runner-up)

 World TeamTennis

 Pegula made her World TeamTennis debut in 2020 joining the Orlando Storm at the start of the season, which was played at The Greenbrier.

 Pegula emerged as one of the top players in the WTT 2020 season.
 After the dismissal of Danielle Collins, Pegula went on to play women's singles, women's doubles with Darija Jurak, and mixed doubles with Ken Skupski and Tennys Sandgren.
 She posted a strong 9–2 record in singles to help the Storm earn a No. 3 seed in the WTT Playoffs.
 The Storm would ultimately fall to the Chicago Smash in the semifinals.